 Laboratory accreditation to ISO/IEC 17025:2005 alone does NOT guarantee quality data or the level of customer service you need.
 Laboratory accreditation makes information available about analytical data quality to the customer.
 This information can be used by you to help choose your laboratory.
-It is your responsibility to determine if a laboratory is producing quality data that satisfies your DQOs, and performs the specific analyses required for your project to prevent the increased costs associated with re-sampling and re-analysis.

 Things to consider when selecting a laboratory:

 Accuracy and Precision of Data

 Your sample data will be used to determine compliance with environmental law or as a foundation upon which to base a health-risk assessment, therefore, you will want your results to be as accurate and precise as possible.
 Each parameter, method, and laboratory has different precision and accuracy limits.

 Once you have selected a laboratory you should check their performance by submitting Duplicate samples (ideally with samples which are expected to return positive target analyte results) as Blind samples.
 This will provide information on the laboratory’s accuracy and precision.